Coalay History, Family Crest & Coats of Arms

 The Anglo-Saxon name Coalay comes from the common diminutive of the popular name Nicholas.
 Col was a common diminutive of the popular name Nicholas.
 The form Coalay was particularly popular in Yorkshire.
-Nicholas was the name of a popular saint from the fourth century, and was given to many children in England
+Nicholas was the name of a popular saint from the fourth century, and was given to many children in England in the Middle Ages.

 Early Origins of the Coalay family

 The surname Coalay was first found in Gloucestershire at Coaley, a village in the union of Dursley, Upper division of the hundred of Berkeley which dates back to the Domesday Book of 1086 where it was listed as Couelege and was held by King William.
 The place name literally means "clearing with a hut or shelter," from the Old English "cofa" + "leah."